clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 Format version
 --------------

-..
-TODO: Even after mixing, I see NO FORMAT variable in builder.conf.
-Is this out of date?

-The `Format` variable set in the :file:`builder.conf` file can be considered as an OS *compatibility epoch*.
-Versions of the OS within an epoch are fully compatible and can update to any other version within that epoch.
+Compatible versions of an OS are tracked with an OS *compatibility epoch*.
+Versions of an OS within an epoch are fully compatible and can update to any other version within that epoch.
+The compatibility epoch is set as the `Format` variable in the :file:`mixer.state` file.
+Variables in the :file:`mixer.state` are used by mixer between executions and should not be manually changed.

-If `Format` increments to a new epoch, the OS has changed in such a way that updating from build M in format X, to build N in format Y will not work.
-Generally, this scenario occurs when the software updater or software manifests change in such a way that they are no longer compatible with the previous update scheme.
+If `Format` increments to a new epoch (a "format bump"), the OS has changed in such a way that updating from build M in format X, to build N in format Y will not work.
+Generally, this scenario occurs when the software updater or software manifests a change in such a way that it is no longer compatible with the previous update scheme.

 Using a format increment, we make sure pre- and co-requisite changes flow out with proper ordering.
 The updated client will only update to the latest